 Muskogee Man Pleads Guilty to Possession of Material Involving Sexual Exploitation of Minors

 The Honorable Kimberly E. West, Magistrate Judge in the United States District Court for the Eastern District of Oklahoma, in Muskogee, accepted the guilty plea and ordered the completion of a presentence report.
 Sentencing will be scheduled following its completion.
-The defendant will remain in the custody of the United States Marshals Service pending sentencing.

 Assistant United States Attorney Edward Snow represented the United States.